cs2103aug2015-w10-4j/main/README.md

 This is an example to search any tasks that contain "task" in their name.

-noted we allowed multiple level of searching. for e.g. after the first search

-1. task1 loc nus
-2. task2 loc home
-3. task3 loc school

-is displaying on the screen

-key in "search loc home"

-1.task2 loc home

-will be shown on the screen

-we also allowed user to search according to time. for e.g.
+Multiple keywords can also be specified for a more precise filter, for e.g.

+		search task
+		search 456

+will only display tasks containing both keywords “task” and “456”.
+You can also filter the search by specific fields like date, loc etc.

 		search by today

+Will display tasks that are due today.

+		search loc home

-tasks that due by today will be shown on the screen
+Will display tasks that have the location “home”.

 ## Exiting the program